 Keep in mind, a CPA-MBA combo is pretty much an unstoppable combination.
 Here’s more info about the combination of the two: CPA vs MBA

-Well, there isn’t a best accounting certification.
-They are all good for different things.
-The CPA credential is by far the most respected and most widely used certification, so if you are going get just one, I would recommend the CPA.
+Ultimately, there isn’t one absolute best accounting certification.
+They’re all good for different things.
+However, the CPA credential is by far the most respected and most widely used certification.
+Hence, if you’re going get just one, I would recommend the CPA.

 Now that you’ve made up your mind about if you want to become a CPA, it’s time to start studying. 🙂 Here’s a list of the top review courses that you can use to pass the exam.